 That's where Russia collusion has now evolved into.

-And you want to talk about a double standoff.
+And you want to talk about a double standard.

 Let's talk about a double standard for a minute.

-A private email server to avoid congressional oversight, a violation of the law to mishandle classified top secret special access program information.
+Okay, where's the special counsel that ever looked into Hillary Clinton, a private email server, to avoid congressional oversight, a violation of the law to mishandle classified top-secret special access program information?

 How did she get away with deleting subpoenaed emails, 33,000 of them?